 As I take in its loveliness, it seems even more precious this year.
 At a time, when death and despair surround me at every turn, this rite of spring reminds me that some things are the same.
 Where even a trip to the grocery store can seem perilous, I latch on to the bloom of these tiny flowers as a sign that not everything is not askance.

-Though the calendar says spring started almost a month ago, for mountain residents, spring arrives later, sometimes much later.
+Though the calendar says spring started more than a month ago, for mountain residents, spring arrives later, sometimes much later.
 Some of the heaviest snows of the season often fall in April, making it seem more like winter than spring.
 Nevertheless, signs of spring show up during the warmer days, reminding me that winter is coming to an end.

 Its delicate nature belies it hardiness and bravery.
 It grows in the harshest of climates where the mountain winds blow in excess of 70 mph, on rocky slopes.
 It is small with velvety leaves clinging to the ground, barely a few inches off the ground.
 Those in a hurry might not even notice the first ones popping up.
-But it is the pale blue color of its petals that stands out, daring winter to go away.
+But it is the pale lavender color of its petals that stands out, daring winter to go away.

 I’m here, I’m here — it whispers to the alpine woods.
 Leading the pack, encouraging others to follow in its path, proclaiming that warmer temperatures are on the way.
 Its lovely bloom won’t last long, usually just a couple of weeks before it starts to fade and go to seed.

 The seeding of the flower is almost as noteworthy as the bloom itself, turning itself into a mop head of sorts that waves in the stiff mountain breezes.
 Being a lover of Dr. Seuss, whenever I see the “mop head” I am reminded of The Lorax, a book that spoke in a child’s voice to the importance of conservation through the plight of the Truffula Tree.
-The Lorax reminds us of the importance of “speaking for the trees” to save them from being demolished.
+The Lorax reminds me of the importance of “speaking for the trees” to save them from being demolished.